 Measuring Employee Satisfaction

-Employee satisfaction is often measured by anonymous employee satisfaction surveys that are administered periodically to gauge employee satisfaction.
-(I do not support these as most employers do them.
-See how to improve employee satisfaction surveys.)
+Employee satisfaction is often measured using anonymous employee satisfaction surveys that are administered periodically to all members of the organization to gauge employee satisfaction.

 In an employee satisfaction survey, employee satisfaction is looked at in areas such as: